 Thyroid problems.
 When there are excessive amounts of estrogen in proportion to progesterone, thyroid action is inhibited.
-Moreover, hypothyroidism also negatively affects clearance of estrogen from the body, contributing to the never-ending cycle.
+Moreover, hypothyroidism negatively affects clearance of estrogen from the body, further contributing to the never-ending cycle.

 Environmental pollutants.
-Non-biodegradable, endocrine-disrupting heavy metals - mercury, arsenic, and lead – and hormonally active xenoestrogens modify healthy hormone operations and cause subsequent bodily estrogen levels to rise.
+Non-biodegradable, endocrine-disrupting heavy metals - mercury, arsenic, and lead - and hormonally active xenoestrogens modify endocrine system functions and cause endogenous estrogen levels to rise.
 These pollutants are found in many places, such as in car exhaust; plastics (BPA); petroleum-based household products; commercial meats; and more.

-- Exogenous hormones.
+Exogenous hormones.
 Consuming birth control pills and prescription medications may elicit progesterone deficiency by encouraging high estrogen levels.
 The by-products of these foreign drugs cannot be properly broken down and removed from the body.
-This condition is especially prevalent amoung those partaking in HRT.
+This condition is especially prevalent among those partaking in HRT.

 Risk Factors of Progesterone Deficiency

-Moreover, there are a variety of characteristics – related to health and behavior – that put women at greater risk of having a progesterone deficiency.
+Moreover, there are a variety of characteristics that put women at greater risk of having a progesterone deficiency.